The Symbiotic Flow Weaver

 Plasma weave layers

-MHD energy harvesting
+MHD harvesting & self-powering loop

 AI real-time orchestration